 This project addresses the ‘a fairer future’ theme of the Commonwealth Summit with emphasis on promoting the interests of the 60% of the Commonwealth’s population who are under 25.
 It is aimed to improve the employment prospects of young people, including those from disadvantaged backgrounds, by piloting and introducing new approaches to employer led skills development.

 Improving Work Opportunities For Young People in the Commonwealth (I-WORK)

 By promoting good practice, partnerships and mutual learning between Commonwealth member states at a policy and delivery level, we will drive improved opportunities for youth whilst raising the knowledge and understanding of the Commonwealth and strengthening relationships with the UK.

-1. APPRENTICESHIPS STRAND
+1. APPRENTICESHIP STRAND

-2. PARTNERSHIPS STRAND
+2. PARTNERSHIP STRAND

 The I-WORK Partnership Strand aims to create guidance and pilot activities to develop skills training centres in each country that will act as hubs that champion responsive and inclusive skills provision in local contexts.
 The Partnerships Strand has enabled Leaders of TVET institutions from across four Commonwealth countries to meet facilitated by UK colleges to co-create plans to develop employer-led education.
 Practitioners have also been engaged and small seed grants have been offered to enable innovative pilots linking employers with educators.

 Specifically in Malaysia, the following institutions had gone through six months of working in clusters in developing pilot projects that focus on employer-led education: -

 - Kolej Kemahiran Tinggi Masjid Tanah in Melaka